crypto-tokens-bot/mmm-smart-contracts/readme.md

 ```
 npx hardhat tests
 ```
-### After this command you can see result like this:
+### After executing this command, you can see the following result:
 ![](/static/tests_result.png)

 ### The contract is intended for tokenization of capital.
 Users can deposit USDT/USDC and receive MM tokens (an analog of the fund's shares) in return.
 These funds are then invested (staking, trading, hedging), and profits are distributed through a change in the exchange rate of the MMM token.